seeruk/valley/README.md

 ## TODO

 * You might want to validate map keys too, so maybe a `Keys` method on `Field`?
+* Constraints that only apply `When` some predicate is true.
+    * Which then makes some other constraints make a bit more sense, e.g. `Nil`.
 * Allow overriding field names in path using struct tags?
 * Proper import resolution, using `go list`?
 We can get the package name to guarantee we import something with the correct package name.